microgit-com/lucky_encrypted/README.md

 An type for Lucky framework Avram that's encrypt a string before saving to a database and decrypts when getting it from db.

-it use defaults from Lucky's message encryptor class, which is when last checked `aes-256-cbc` and the digest is `sha1`
+it use defaults from Lucky's message encryptor class, which is using when last checked `aes-256-cbc` and the digest is `sha1`

 You only need one column, as both the iv and the data is saved in one, splitted.